gabigab117/django-allauth-sandbox/README.md

 - `project/` - Main Django configuration
 - `templates/` - HTML templates for the user interface

+## Template Customization

+The base template of Django Allauth has been overridden to customize the appearance of the authentication interface.

+**Override Structure:**
+- Creation of the folder `templates/allauth/layouts/`
+- Addition of the custom `base.html` file

+This approach allows for modifying the appearance of authentication pages (login, signup, etc.) while retaining the full functionality of Django Allauth.
+The custom template automatically replaces the default base template of the package.

 ## Google Authentication

 This project uses Django Allauth to manage Google OAuth2 authentication, allowing users to log in with their Google account.